lost-ark-dev/loa-details/README.md

 ## Dev

+- Clone with `git clone --recurse-submodules https://github.com/lost-ark-dev/loa-details`
+- Install dependencies with `npm install`
-- You can run loa-details for debug and testing with the command `npm run dev`
+- You can run loa-details in dev mode with the command `npm run dev`
-- You can build a release-ready binary with the command `npm run build` or `npm run buildwin` depending on the target plateform.
+- You can build a release-ready binary with the command `npm run build`.
 Output will be located in `./dist/electron` directory.

 ---